MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 - Authenticating with [Managed Identity](/azure/sql-data-warehouse/load-data-from-azure-blob-storage-using-polybase#authenticate-using-managed-identities-to-load-optional) (VNet Service Endpoints)

   - *IDENTITY: A constant with a value of 'Managed Identity'*
-  - Minimum RBAC roles required: Storage blob data contributor or Storage blob data owner for the Microsoft Entra registered SQL Database server
+  - Minimum RBAC roles required: Storage blob data contributor or Storage blob data owner for the Microsoft Entra registered [logical server used by Azure SQL Database](/azure/azure-sql/database/logical-servers)

 - Authenticating with a Microsoft Entra user